radianssi/django-infoscreen/README.md

 ### Locally - Creating .env files
 To test locally you need at least two .env files for configuration.
-One for database (PostreSQL) and one for Django webapp.
+One for database (PostreSQL) and one for Django web app.
 Database is fairly simple, create file named ".env.dev.local.db", insert two values and save the file to the root of this repo:
 ```
 POSTGRES_USER=<mydbusername>
 POSTGRES_PASSWORD=<mydbpassword>